Polskie Radio: Music charts

 Polskie Radio Trójka has been compiling Polish music charts since 1982 – in an era before there were any commercial sales or airplay rankings – making them a significant record of musical popularity in Poland.
 Chart archives dating from 1982 are available to the public via the station's website.

+"Dwa Teatry" Festival

+Since 2001, Polskie Radio, jointly with Telewizja Polska, hold the "Dwa Teatry" Festival" (Polish: Two Theaters), an annual festival showcasing their television and radio plays.
+During the closing ceremony, awards are presented in several categories, recognizing the best productions and acting performances.